-Guideline rules for PaaS AC policy are listed in Table 2 with respect to the three basic elements 558 of AC (i.e., subject, object, and action).
-Each row indicates a possible AC rule, but the AC designer 559 should decide whether access should be granted or denied based on the system requirements.
-For 560 example, if a user of an application needs to access memory data related to their application, 561 permission to read memory data will be granted.
-However, access to that memory data will be 562 denied to other users.
-563
+Guideline rules for PaaS AC policy are listed in Table 2 with respect to the three basic elements of AC (i.e., subject, object, and operation).
+Each row indicates a possible AC rule, but the AC designer should decide whether access should be granted or denied based on the system requirements.
+For example, if a user of an application needs to access memory data related to their application, permission to read memory data will be granted.
+However, access to that memory data will be denied to other users.